ElectricMolasses/battleship/README.md

 #### createBoard()

 Generates an empty, 10 x 10 array of objects.
 Will initialize the default properties for each of them to avoid undefined returns when making calls.

+#### placeShip()

+Allows the user to place a ship onto their board.
+Internally will take the upper left coordinate of placement and orientation, will return true or false as to whether or not placement is possible (Part of the ship out of bounds.)